renovatebot/renovate/docs/usage/self-hosted-configuration.md

          "customEnvVariables": {"SECRET_TOKEN": "{{ secrets.SECRET_TOKEN }}"},
 ```

+## deleteConfigFile

+If set to `true` Renovate tries to delete the self-hosted config file after reading it.
+You can set the config file Renovate should read with the `RENOVATE_CONFIG_FILE` environment variable.

+The process that runs Renovate must have the correct permissions to delete the config file.

 ## detectGlobalManagerConfig

 The purpose of this config option is to allow you (as a bot admin) to configure manager-specific files such as a global `.npmrc` file, instead of configuring it in Renovate config.